Best Practices Implementation: What Are They + 8 Steps For Success

 2. Share your information

 As mentioned earlier, once you determine what practice you want to begin implementing within your organization, be sure that you are clearly sharing it with key personnel in a clear and concise manner.
-Emphasize why the best practices matter and how it will benefit them, the organization, and your customers.
+Emphasize why the best practices matter and how they will benefit them, the organization, and your customers.
 Send out emails and schedule meetings.
 Try not to implement too much at once.
 Prepare your employees and roll out the changes slowly enough for people to adapt.
 This is a critical step; people can only consume what they can digest, so implement changes in small portions.

 3. Define your metrics